To help support our fight for these families, please share this video.

 Because Allison was born and raised in the United States, she is able to pass her citizenship on to her children even though they were born abroad.
 However, the State Department refused to recognize the validity of Allison’s marriage.
 Thereafter, it construed Massi as being Allison’s son because she had given him birth.
 However, it denied that Lucas, who was carried by Stefania, was her son.
 In fact, in denying that Lucas was a citizen the State Department explicitly advised the couple that it was using a policy applying solely to unwed mothers.

-Immigration Equality wrote to the State Department to advise it of its mistake and to request reconsideration of its incorrect determination in Lucas’s case, but the State Department gain refused to acknowledge Lucas’s citizenship and Allison and Stefania’s marriage.
-That is why we are fighting for this family!
+Immigration Equality wrote to the State Department to advise it of its mistake and to request reconsideration of its incorrect determination in Lucas’s case, but the State Department refused to acknowledge Lucas’s citizenship and Allison and Stefania’s marriage.
+So, in January 2018, Immigration Equality filed a lawsuit against the State Department.

 Read the complaint filed on behalf of Allison and Lucas: LINK